NAD+ (100mg / 750mg)

 NAD+ Peptide and Cardiac Functions

-Nicotinamide Adenine Dinucleotide deficiency has been suggested by researchers to lead to reduced SIRT activity, which may cause reduced energy production and aortic constriction.
-When mice were presented with NMN 30 minutes before their ischemia, it reportedly produced a cardioprotective function against ischemic injury.
-NAD+ peptide is available for research and laboratory purposes only.
-Please review and adhere to our Terms and Conditions before ordering.
+Researchers have suggested Nicotinamide Adenine Dinucleotide deficiency may lead to reduced SIRT activity, which may in turn cause reduced energy production and aortic constriction.
+When mice were exposed to NMN 30 minutes prior to induced-ischemia, the peptide reportedly produced a cardioprotective function against ischemic injury.(14)

 References: